How can I visit?

 At 2,200 acres, Freshkills Park is a huge project.
 In order to make it more manageable, NYC Parks plans to build the park in phases from the outside in.
-Projects that provide direct connection to the communities surrounding the park were given the highest priorities, and some have already opened!
+Projects that provide direct connection to the communities surrounding the park were given the highest priority, and some have already opened.

 - Schmul Park in the Travis neighborhood was redesigned in 2012. (link)

 - Owl Hollow Soccer Fields in Arden Heights opened in 2013. (link)

 - The New Springville Greenway near the Staten Island Mall opened in 2015. (link)

 Construction is currently underway for phase one of North Park, which is expected to open to the public in 2020.
 The South Park Anchor Park project is currently in design, with plans for multipurpose fields and trails open adjacent to Owl Hollow Soccer Fields.
 Future plans include a publicly accessible road system that will provide access to the different areas of the park and create a connection between the West Shore Expressway (Route 440) and Richmond Avenue.

 NYC Parks hopes to have the entire park fully opened in 2036.
 In the meantime, tours and events are providing early access as Freshkills Park remains closed to the public.
 Join us on an activity to see it for yourself.